Featured image of The Strongest Infill Patterns for Maximum 3D Print Strength Source: All3DP

 Often, prints are not equally strong across all axes (Source: Sculpteo)

-To evaluate which infill pattern yields the strongest parts, there are a couple of important considerations we should discuss.
+To evaluate which infill pattern yields the strongest parts, there are a couple of important considerations.
 The first is the directional strength of an infill pattern, and the second is the type of strength measured in testing.

 Directional Strength

 There are also 3D patterns that provide strength more balanced across the three axes.
 As a tradeoff, the individual axis strength is reduced.
-For example, the gyroid infill pattern provides mostly balanced strength in all three directions, but it’s not the strongest pattern along the Z-axis.
+For example, the gyroid infill pattern provides mostly balanced strength in all three directions, but is not always the strongest pattern along the Z-axis.

 Types of Strength